fxbox/foxbox/README.md

 ## Building and running locally on Linux

 This should work straight-forward.
-Install a rust nightly, clone the repo, and then cargo run.
+Install a rust nightly via multirust, clone the repo, and then cargo run.

 ## Building and running locally on OS X